agileopennorthwest/agileopennorthwest.github.io/_includes/faq.md

 : Yes, wireless Internet access will be available.

 {% endif %}

-Why did we add a third day?
-: The first half-dozen AONW two-day conferences were packed with sessions and filled to the limit.
-Your hosts felt that adding a third day would be a chance to broaden the community.
-It turns out that when you have *two* nights to sleep on something, the magic really begins to happen the third day...and so we expect new sessions to be added that morning that grow out of what happened the first two days.
-Past attendees can tell you that some of the most interesting discoveries happen during dinner, and now there are two opportunities for that.
-And lastly, we've found having a retrospective on the conference afterwards provides us with the best ideas for next year...and now you can join us in contributing to that learning.

 How do you set the registration price each year?
 : We try to keep the cost of registration as low as we can, so that attendees can pay their own way if they must.
 Prices for suitable venues and food change every year, and have risen in recent years.
 We're grateful that our sponsors help keep registration prices low.